-Figure 9 shows an alternative mechanism for housing markets to generate current account deficits.
+Figure 10 shows an alternative mechanism for housing markets to generate current account deficits.
 In this new mechanism the reallocation of labor towards nontradables (construction) encourages imports of consumption goods to smooth the opportunity cost of building new houses, which is the foregone production of tradable goods.
-By importing consumer tradables the economy can build non-tradables while still consuming tradables.14
+By importing consumer tradables the economy can build non-tradables while still consuming tradables.

-All panels in Figure 9 assume that the share of impatient households is zero ($\phi = 0$) in order to shut down the collateral consumption channel analyzed in Figures 6 and 7.
+All panels in Figure 10 assume that the share of impatient households is zero ( $\phi = 0$ ) in order to shut down the collateral consumption channel analyzed in Figures 6 to 9.
 Since there are no impatient households, the driving shock is a change to expected house prices.
 To generate these shocks, I depart from rational expectations and make house price expectations exogenous.
-That is, when I input price expectations in the Euler equations, I replace $q{d,t+1}$ by an expected price where e_t is a shock to housing price expectations.
-Garriga, Manuelli and Peralta-Alva (2018) use a similar methodology to give shocks to expectations.
+That is, when I input price expectations in the Euler equations, I replace $q{d,t+1}$ by an expected price